What is interoperability?

-- Syntactic interoperability: Systems that can communicate successfully through compatible formats and protocols.
+- Syntactic.
+Systems that can communicate successfully through compatible formats and protocols.
 Tools that facilitate syntactic interoperability are recognized formatting standards, such as XML and SQL.
 This is also sometimes referred to as structural interoperability.

-andrequirements of disparate systems.
-Rather than relating to the mechanisms behind data exchange, this type only focuses on the non-technical aspects of an interoperable organization.
+- Cross-domain or cross-organization.
+This refers to the standardization of practices, policies, foundations and requirements of disparate systems.
+Rather than relating to the mechanisms behind data exchange, this type only focuses on the nontechnical aspects of an interoperable organization.

 Interoperability by industry

-Healthcare: Within the healthcare ecosystem, interoperability is used to optimize and standardize the quality of medical care.
-This industry relies on multiple sources of information, such as laboratories, clinics, pharmacies, hospitals and primary care providers, which use multiple systems to record this information.
-Therefore, health information technology systems should be interoperable to allow the relevant exchange of electronic health records (EHR) and more comprehensive healthcare to patients.
+- Healthcare.
+The healthcare industry relies on multiple sources of information, such as laboratories, clinics, pharmacies, hospitals and primary care providers, which use multiple systems to record this information.
+Therefore, health information technology systems should be interoperable to allow the relevant exchange of electronic health records and more comprehensive care to patients.

-Software: Interoperability in software refers to the functionality of different programs to exchange information, share files and use the same protocols.
+- Software development.
+Interoperability in software development refers to the functionality of different programs to exchange information, share files and use the same protocols.
 Java is often considered a highly interoperable programming language for software as it can run and execute on any program with a Java virtual machine (JVM).

-Search: Search interoperability allows users to accurately collect information from multiple sources using only one query.
+- Data management.
+Interoperability allows organizations to accurately collect information from multiple sources using only one query.
 This allows organizations to make more effective use of large amounts of data and supports data mining.

 Benefits of interoperability

-- Access to information can be given to all appropriate stakeholders.
+- Increased access to critical information for all appropriate stakeholders.

 - Improved data quality through more sophisticated sourcing techniques.